Export Data from Synapse

 Your administrator may have set a mandatory password for all downloaded files.
 In that case your file will always be downloaded as a password protected ZIP archive, and you should contact your administrator for the password.

-By default, the file will be saved with a .file extension using the SHA256 hash as the file name.
+By default, the file will be saved using its

 Warning